The Numerical Stability of Hyperbolic Representation Learning: More on SVM

-\paragraph{PSVM} Projected gradient descent is slow and may not converge to the global minimum. \cite{chien2021highly} removes the optimization constraints by first precomputing a reference point $p$ on the Poincaré ball and then projecting features via the logarithm map $\log_p$ onto the tangent space $T_p\D^n$, thereby casting hyperbolic SVM back into an ESVM.
-We call this method PSVM.

-However, precomputing a reference point is not part of the SVM heuristics and may not find the maximum margin separating hyperplanes following this approach.
-The author uses a modified Graham Search \citep{graham1972efficient} to identify convex hulls on the Poincaré ball and uses the midpoint of the two convex hulls as the reference point $p$.
+\paragraph{PSVM} Projected gradient descent is slow and may not converge to the global minimum. \cite{chien2021highly} removes the optimization constraints by first precomputing a reference point $p$ on the Poincar\'{e} ball and then projecting features via the logarithm map $\log_p$ onto the tangent space $T_p\D^n$, thereby casting hyperbolic SVM back into an ESVM.
+We call this method PSVM. x However, precomputing a reference point is not part of the SVM heuristics and may not find the maximum margin separating hyperplanes following this approach.
+The authors use a modified Graham Search \citep{graham1972efficient} to identify convex hulls on the Poincar\'{e} ball and use the midpoint of the two convex hulls as the reference point $p$.
 This does not have a valid justification when the two convex hulls overlap and may risk introducing a strong bias in the estimated hyperplane.

 \paragraph{LSVMPP} We build upon the framework of LSVM using our Euclidean parametrization of hyperplanes.
 Our reformulation lifts the nonconvex constraint $[w,w]>0$ and does not precompute any reference point.
-Using our reparametrization described in the previous section, we have the following loss:
+Using our parametrization described in the previous section, we have the following loss:

 This lifts the constraint for optimization, but the objective still remains nonconvex.
 However, the empirical evaluation shows that this new SVM framework (LSVMPP) still outperforms the previous formulation LSVM, possibly by escaping the local minimums.